 Students must pay a fine of two cents a day, not including Sundays or holidays, for all books not returned to the main circulation desk two weeks from the date of borrowing.
-A fine of three cents a day is charged on over-due books designated for the limited circulation of one week, three days, or one day.
+A fine of 15 cents a day is charged for books designated for the limited circulation of one day, 10 cents for two days, and 5 cents for three days.